Explore The Hunter Valley with a short tour of four breweries (and one bar).

 The tour starts on Wine Country Drive at Nulkaba, a short drive from Cessnock.

-The former Potters Hotel and Brewery, includes in it’s hotel and resort complex the newly named Hunter Beer Co.
+The former Potters Hotel and Brewery, includes in it’s hotel and resort complex the Hunter Beer Co.

 The large roadfront building provides extensive indoor and outdoor seating to cater to the tourists flowing through the area.
 All of which is served by a very small bar.